Healing with Hula

 The Hawaiian Dance of the Heart

 “I love how Healing with Hula makes me feel….so relaxed and at peace....it builds body confidence without changing a thing about you....I feel indescribably beautiful in a wholesome natural way.”

 What is Healing with Hula?

-If you have just gone through a breakup or loss, going through a career change, recovering from depression - or already thriving and would love to experience and receive more flow, confidence and synchronicity in your life or just have a desire to dance, E Komo mai - come join us for fun and sisterhood through Healing with Hula.
+If you have just gone through a breakup or loss and feeling alone and isolated, recovering from depression - or already thriving and would love to experience and receive more flow, confidence and synchronicity in your life or just have a desire to dance, E Komo mai - come join us and experience this sacred dance with our hula 'ohana (family).